 “I. . .thought we already talked about this.”

 We did.
 However, I now realized that this is the reason why you treat me like you do.
 You are different because you do not believe in my Godhood.
-I wonder, is that the only reason I find you. . .interesting?
+I wonder, is that the only reason I find you interesting?

 And, if you do not believe, it makes me sad.
 Because a God is who I am, it is what I am, and if you do not believe in it, it makes me think you do not understand me.